oicr-gsi/shesmu/docs/ask-your-doctor.md

 Although action was _run a workflow_ in our original conception, it has expanded beyond that.
 We have action that include _Open a JIRA ticket_.
-If this action is rerun, it doesn't always open a new ticket; it checks that JIRA has a open ticket that matches certain criteria.
+If this action is rerun, it doesn't always open a new ticket; it checks that JIRA has an open ticket that matches certain criteria.
 Similarly, _run a workflow_ doesn't necessarily run a workflow; it checks the metadatabase to check if a workflow with matching parameters has been run.